Killfaeh/HarryMUD/README.md

 <img src="./doc/05-playScreen.png">
 </div></br>

 **Note :** you can connect to several MUD at the same time.
-Each MUD will be desplayed in a dedicated tab.
+Each MUD will be displayed in a dedicated tab.

 **Add a macro**